-- .1 Packing, Shipping, Handling and Unloading: - .1 Deliver, store, handle and protect materials. - .2 Package each item of hardware including fastenings, separately or in like groups of hardware, label each package as to item definition and location. - .2 Storage and Protection: - .1 Store finishing hardware in locked, clean and dry area.
+- .1 Packing, Shipping, Handling and Unloading: - .1 Deliver, store, handle and protect materials in accordance with Section 01 61 00 Common Product Requirements. - .2 Package each item of hardware including fastenings, separately or in like groups of hardware, label each package as to item definition and location. - .2 Storage and Protection: - .1 Store finishing hardware in locked, clean and dry area.